ucb-stat133/stat133-fall-2019/README.md

 ## 11. Shiny Apps

 - :card_index: __Dates__: Oct 28-Nov 01
-- :paperclip: __Topics__: We will discuss Shiny apps which provide an interesting companion to R, making it quick and simple to deliver interactive analysis and graphics on any web browser.
+- :speech_balloon: __Topics__: We will discuss Shiny apps which provide an interesting companion to R, making it quick and simple to deliver interactive analysis and graphics on any web browser.
-- :file_folder: __Notes__:
+- :pencil: __Notes__:
     + [shiny tutorial](slides/shiny-tutorial.pdf) (by Grolemund)
 - :book: __Reading__:
     + [testthat: Get started with testing](https://github.com/ucb-stat133/stat133-misc/blob/master/testthat-wickham.pdf) (by Wickham)